KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 ##### Notarization to the KMD Main Chain

 However, if the attacker fails to perform their 51% Attack before the notary nodes notarize to the KMD main chain, the difficulty of successfully attacking their victim increases.
 Now, the attacker must successfully perform the 51% Attack against both the KMD main chain and the independent Smart Chain.

 Attacking the KMD main chain is difficult to achieve, as it is not a normal PoW blockchain.
 Rather, this chain is designed to withstand attacks.
 The attacker would have to compromise many of the notary-node machines while simultaneously performing a 51% Attack against both the KMD main chain and the independent Smart Chain.

 While the KMD main chain provides a certain level of protection, this chain is not the ultimate goal.
-The KMD chain is merely a transfer point before moving the notarization data to the BTC main chain, as BTC is dramatically more secure.
-Therefore, while entrepreneurs, developers, and users await notarization to BTC, they should decide for themselves how much trust they wish to place in the system at this point of the process.
+The KMD chain is merely a transfer point before moving the notarization data to the LTC main chain, as LTC is dramatically more secure.
+Therefore, while entrepreneurs, developers, and users await notarization to LTC, they should decide for themselves how much trust they wish to place in the system at this point of the process.

 ::: tip Note

 A frequent concern that many newcomers have here can be described as a fear that the notary nodes could potentially falsify information about a transaction on a Smart Chain.

 This concern sometimes mistakenly leads some observers to believe that notary nodes are a centralized group who are providing financial governance to the ecosystem.

 This is neither true nor possible.

 Notary nodes are <b>not</b> arbiters of truth.